About

 Inspiration

 With an enthusiastic nudge from Erie Meyer, the two set out to capture the story through conversations with those who were directly involved.
-So over 5 years, 3 pregnancies, a global pandemic, late nights and early mornings across several geographic locations, this oral history came to life as a labor of love.
+So over six years, three pregnancies, a global pandemic, late nights and early mornings across several geographic locations, this oral history came to life as a labor of love.

 Scope